 Tetra ReptoMin Floating Sticks Turtle Food Review

-Tetra stands out as one of the most well known names in the aquatic industry.
-And with good reason.
+Tetra stands out as one of the most well known names in the aquatic industry, and with good reason.
 They have been around for over 50 years and have been trusted by aquatic enthusiasts throughout.
 The ReptoMin Floating Sticks are no exception and the product is arguably the best value turtle food on the market.
-It has the essential components of a turtle’s diet, and also is extremely affordable.
+It has the essential components of a turtle’s diet, making it a very healthy food for turtles.
+It is also is extremely affordable.

 The 10.59 oz. bottle typically fluctuates between $5-$6, making it one of the more affordable foods on the market.
 Like many pellets, these sticks are great because they float at the top of the water.

 I have fed ReptoMin sticks to my Red-Eared Slider and Painted Turtle in the past, and they were very satisfied.
 I have since upgraded to slightly more premium food, but the ReptoMin diet is an excellent choice for any turtle owner.